Sex and intimate relationships

-Some people will find that they want to protect the person with dementia from others laughing at them or from being shocked by their behaviour.
+Some people will want to protect the person with dementia from others laughing at them or from being shocked by their behaviour.
 They may ask certain people, such as their grandchildren, not to visit.
 If you think this is necessary, discuss it with another person first and review the decision later on as the situation may change over time.

 Adapting to changes in partners